felixge/mysql-client-benchmarks/Readme.md

 To run a benchmark, do:

 ```
-./benchmark.js mysql
+./run.js benchmarks/node-mysql-2.0.0-alpha3.js
 ```

-Where `mysql` is the name of the benchmark you want to run (see benchmarks folder).
+See the benchmarks folder for available benchmarks.